akalenuk/darning/README.md

 It is slow and doesn't support undo, so use at your own risk.

 This script was built based on one of the features of my other project - the Unpager - https://github.com/akalenuk/unpager The Unpager can do darning not only for rectangular forms, but for any quadrilateral.

+There is also an explanation of how it works on wordsandbuttons.online: https://wordsandbuttons.online/image_darning.html